 Jane E. Kirtley is the Silha Professor of Media Ethics and Law at the Hubbard School of Journalism and Mass Communication at the University of Minnesota.
 She is also Director of The Silha Center for the Study of Media Ethics and Law and is an affiliated faculty member at the University of Minnesota Law School.

 Prof. Kirtley was a Fulbright Scholar teaching U.S. media law and media ethics at the University of Latvia’s Law Faculty in Riga during Spring 2016.
-She was a Pulitzer Prize juror in 2015, and serves on the ABA’s Standing Committee on the Silver Gavel Awards for Media and the Arts.
+She was a Pulitzer Prize juror in 2015, and served on the ABA’s Standing Committee on the Silver Gavel Awards for Media and the Arts from 2017 to 2020.

-Jennifer E. Rothman is a Professor of Law and the Joseph Scott Fellow at Loyola Law School, Los Angeles.
+Jennifer E. Rothman is the William G. Coskran Professor of Law at LMU Loyola Law School in Los Angeles.
+She will be a Visiting Professor at the University of Pennsylvania School of Law in 2021.
 She is an elected member of the American Law Institute and an affiliated fellow at the Yale Information Society Project at Yale Law School.

 Kelli has served in leadership roles in many bar associations and non-profit organizations, including acting as the Chair of the ABA Forum on Communications Law, Chair of the IBA’s Media Committee, and President of the Media Law Resource Center's Defense Counsel Section.
-She also has volunteered for the Ninth Circuit Court of Appeals for more than a decade, including serving as the chair of the Circuit Conference Committee, and currently is a member of the Circuit’s Courts and Community Committee.
+She also has volunteered for the Ninth Circuit Court of Appeals for more than a decade, including serving as the chair of the Circuit Conference Committee, and currently is a member of the Circuit’s Public Information and Community Outreach Committee and its Cameras in the Court Committee.

 Dalglish was awarded the Kiplinger Award by the National Press Foundation in 2012 for her service to journalism.
 In September 2015, she was named a Fellow of the Society by the Society of Professional Journalists, which also awarded her the Wells Memorial Key, the highest honor bestowed by the Society of Professional Journalists, in 1995.
 A year later, she was one of 24 journalists, lawyers, lawmakers, educators, researchers, librarians and historians inducted into the charter class of the National Freedom of Information Act Hall of Fame in Washington, D.C.